wpichler/connector-magento/connector_magento/README.rst

 * Create the invoices on Magento and get their number back
 * Resolve and import the dependencies when they are not yet imported (ie. customer, products for sale order)
+* Export of products and categories of products
+* Handle product bundles

 Automatizations: